undeemed/SEC-Tracker/README.md

 **Model Features:**
 - ✅ No hardcoded defaults
-- ✅ Quick selection with numbers (1-5)
+- ✅ Quick selection with numbers (1-6), where 6 = custom input
 - ✅ Settings persist in `.env`
 - ✅ Switch anytime with `python run.py model -s`